Manas Lake

-The Manas Lake (玛纳斯湖 (瑪納斯湖, Mǎnàsī hú)) is a salt lake in the Xinjiang Uighur Autonomous Region.
+The Manas Lake (玛纳斯湖 (瑪納斯湖, Mǎnàsī hú)) is a salt lake in the Xinjiang Uighur Autonomous Region, China.
 It is located in the western part of the Dzungarian Basin, within the Gurbantünggüt Desert.
 Administratively, the lake is in Hoboksar Mongol Autonomous County; the closest urban settlement is Urho District of Karamay City, some 40 km to the northwest of the lake.

 The Manas Lake used to be known as the Yihehake Lake (伊赫哈克湖 (Yīhèhākè hú)) in the past.

-Notionally, Lake Manas is considered the end point of the Manas River, flowing from the Tian Shan mountains.
+Notionally, Lake Manas is considered the endpoint of the Manas River, flowing from the Tian Shan mountains.
 In practice, however, the river bed is usually dry where it reaches the lake, and little river water reaches the lake.

-The Manas Lake area is characterized by arid climate with hot summers; the average annual precipitation of merely 63.7 mm, as compared to the average annual evaporation of 3,110.5 mm; which means that without an inflow of water from outside, the lake's water level can drop very quickly.
+The Manas Lake area is characterized by an arid climate with hot summers; the average annual precipitation of merely 63.7 mm, as compared to the average annual evaporation of 3,110.5 mm; which means that without an inflow of water from outside, the lake's water level can drop very quickly.
 Over the second half of the 20th century and the early years of the 21st century, it went through the cycle of shrinking, drying up, recovering, or existing as an intermittent lake.

 Geological history

-According to the research by Chinese geologists, area occupied by today's Manas Lake was in the past part of a much large lake, the Old Manas Lake, which exited in the northwestern part of the Dzungarian Basin.
+According to the research by Chinese geologists, the area occupied by today's Manas Lake was in the past part of a much larger lake, the Old Manas Lake, which existed in the northwestern part of the Dzungarian Basin.
 It is believed that the Old Manas Lake was formed in the Early Pleistocene and existed throughout the Early Quaternary.
 Due to tectonic movements in the Middle Quaternary, many important rivers that used to flow to the Old Manas Lake started flowing elsewhere.
 The Irtysh now flows toward the Arctic Ocean, and the Ulungur River ends in the Ulungur Lake; the Maqiao River, south of Lake Manas, does not reach it either.

 Study of the old alluvial fans and lacustrine terraces seems to indicate that the Old Manas Lake's level was at about 280 meters above the sea level.

-As the Old Manas Lake lost most of its water sources, its water level dropped in the Late Quaternary, and it split into several lakes including the Manas Lake, the Ailik Lake (which presently is the end point of the Baiyang River), and the Alan Nur.
+As the Old Manas Lake lost most of its water sources, its water level dropped in the Late Quaternary, and it split into several lakes, including the Manas Lake, the Ailik Lake (which presently is the end point of the Baiyang River), and the Alan Nur.